ihjmh/Btts/README.md

     #default chinese
     b=Btts(lan='zh')
-    #check what language can support,which the list may not be true,i am not test all of it
+    #check what language can support,which the list may not be true,i have not test all of it
     print(Btts.languages)

     result= b.genWavfile(file_name='test.wav',text='你好，世界')